rodrihgh/rodrihgh.github.io/_pages/about.md

-Currently I am pursuing a PhD in Electrical Engineering at the [Technische Universität Berlin](https://www.tu-berlin.de/menue/home/parameter/en/) while working as a research assistant for the [Fraunhofer Institute for Telecommunication, Heinrich Hertz Institute](https://www.hhi.fraunhofer.de/).
+Currently I am pursuing a PhD in Electrical Engineering at the [Technische Universität Berlin](https://www.tu-berlin.de/menue/home/parameter/en/) while working as a research associate for the [Fraunhofer Institute for Telecommunication, Heinrich Hertz Institute](https://www.hhi.fraunhofer.de/).

 For an overview of my research activities and projects, do not forget to check the